chxtio/ocr_jekyll/temp/2025-07-22-software_setup.md

 ```

 - You can also install Linux for Windows via [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install)
-  - Once setup, Git can be installed using the Linux package manager
+  - Once setup, Git can be installed using the Linux package manager `apt` below:

 ### *Ubuntu*